Rethinking Clustering for Robustness: Related Work

 \section{Related Work}

+\textbf{Metric Learning.} The idea of encouraging learnt features to be more semantically meaningful to the human visual system has been extensively studied in the metric learning community, where the goal is to learn a similarity measure in feature space that correlates with a similarity measure between inputs~\cite{dist_metric_learning_clustering,dml_neighbor,deep_met_triplet_net,dml_survey,zhu2019new}.
+In such a setting, semantically-similar inputs (\ie those belonging to the same class) are expected to be clustered together.
+This paradigm has shown remarkable performance in several tasks \cite{facenet,mikolov2013distributed,frome_dist_fun}.
+Closely related to our work, the approach of~\cite{mao2019metric} used the \textit{Triplet Loss}~\cite{facenet} to regularize learnt features and enhance network robustness.
+We complement the previous art with a theoretical justification on the intimate relation between robustness and the general family of metric-learning classifiers that subsumes the \textit{Triplet Loss} as a special case.
+Namely, we find a connection between the \textit{Magnet Loss} \cite{magnet} and theoretical guarantees of network robustness.

 \textbf{Adversarial Robustness.} The existence of adversarial perturbations has dramatically increased security concerns in DNNs.
 Consequently, there has been a surge of research aiming at learning adversarially-robust models \cite{buckman2018thermometer,ma2018characterizing,cisse2017parseval}.
 Despite its high computational cost, adversarial training \cite{madryadv} remains one of the most popular, successful and reliable techniques for attaining adversarial robustness.
 Furthermore, adversarial training was regularized by enforcing similarity between logits of both natural and adversarial pairs \cite{logit_pairing}.
-This work was further developed in TRADES~\cite{trades}, a framework that uses a theoretically-motivated loss resulting in large robustness gains.
+This work was further developed in TRADES~\cite{trades}.
 Moreover, regularization also studied the data-complexity perspective, demonstrating an inherent sample complexity barrier on robust learning \cite{more_data_robustness}, and that pre-training or learning from unlabeled data can vastly improve robustness of adversarially-trained networks \cite{pretraining, carmon2019unlabeled}.
-In this work, we tackle robustness from a complementary view, mainly by studying the effect of clustering-based classifiers on robustness.

 \textbf{Robust Features.} Recent work demonstrated that networks trained adversarially enjoy an unexpected benefit: the learnt features tend to align with salient data characteristics and human perception~\cite{robustness_odds_acc}.
 Moreover, the learnt features, commonly referred to as robust features \cite{adversarial_ara_not_bugs}, seem to be clustered in feature space, while being perceptually aligned \cite{learning_perceptually_aligned}.
 Based on these findings, the power of such semantically-aligned features was harnessed to perform image synthesis tasks with a single robust classifier \cite{computer_vision_with_single_robust_classifier}.
 In this paper, we take an orthogonal direction to robustness, in which we encourage robustness by training DNNs to specifically learn more semantically-aligned features via clustering.